 Focal length is a big deciding factor.
 Measured in millimeters (mm), the smaller the number, the more wide-angle the lens.
 The bigger the number, the more telephoto (e.g. a 14mm lens is very wide-angle, while a 200mm lens is very telephoto or zoomed into a subject).
 This is further complicated as good quality camera bodies house either a full frame sensor or APS-C sensor.
 An APS-C sensor, or crop sensor, crops an image by 1.6x, giving the impression of being a little more zoomed in.
 This means that a 100mm lens on a full-frame sensor will be 160mm on a APS-C sensor.

 Ideally, you want to cover wide-angle to telephoto focal ranges, which will equate to around 14mm for wide-angle and up to 200mm at the telephoto end.
 A great all-rounder lens is a 24-70mm f/2.8, but if you wanted to cover all bases you could use three lenses in the shape of a 14-24mm zoom wide-angle, 24-70mm for standard focal lengths and a 70-200mm for telephoto.
 Usually, the bigger the focal range of a zoom the less the image quality, so it’s not always advisable to buy a lens with an extreme range from ultra-wide to ultra-telephoto.

 One advantage of the higher quality lenses is that they usually have image stabilization.
 The most popular makes have their own versions which allow you to use much lower shutter speeds while still hand holding the camera.
 Generally you don’t want a shutter speed less than the focal length you are using, e.g. a 200mm focal length will need 1/200th of a second.
-Most image stabilization systems can give you 3 to 5 stops of extra play, which means the same 200mm lens at 1/200th can now use 1/25th of a second and still get sharp images.
+Most image stabilization systems can give you three to five stops of extra play, which means the same 200mm lens at 1/200th can now use 1/25th of a second and still get sharp images.